Announcing the 2021-2022 YLJ Public-Interest Fellows

 Each of the three Fellowships is named after an inspiring alumna of Yale Law School:

 Shirley Adelson Siegel was an editor of Volume 49 of the Yale Law Journal and graduated from Yale Law School in 1941.
-She was the only woman in her law-school class and went on to work in public housing and civil rights, ultimately becoming the head of the civil-rights bureau of the New York City Law Department in 1959.
+She was the only woman in her law school class and went on to work in public housing and civil rights, ultimately becoming the head of the civil-rights bureau of the New York City Law Department in 1959.
 There she worked to break up discriminatory apprenticeship requirements in the building trades.
-Siegel also served as general counsel of the Housing and Development Administration and as New York State’s Solicitor General.
+She also served as general counsel of the Housing and Development Administration and as New York State’s Solicitor General.
 After taking a few decades off from practicing law in order to teach, she returned to foreclosure prevention work in 2008.
+She passed away this past summer at the age of 101.

 Jane Matilda Bolin graduated from Yale Law School in 1931 and was the first African American woman ever to do so.
 She went on to become the first African American woman to join the New York City Bar Association, the first to join the New York City Law Department, and the first to serve as a judge in the United States.
 Her judgeship began in 1939 when she was sworn into the bench of the New York City Domestic Relations Court, and she served in this capacity until she retired at the age of seventy.
 Throughout her career, Bolin remained committed to civil service and worked closely with the NAACP, serving on its executive committee.